TomasHubelbauer/selfie/readme.md

 give the web cam time to adjust the picture and then proceed.
 Without this, the first frame usually comes out dark, almost completely black.

+### Display scaling

+By default, Firefox and Safari return Retina scaled stream whereas Chrome does not.

+`track.getCapabilities().max.height / track.getSettings().height` will not work
+in Firefox due to its lack of support for `getCapabilities`. `screen.width` and `screen.height` comparison to track dimensions will not work where the whole screen is not being shared. `window.devicePixelRatio` will not work because Chrome returns 2 for it like others but its stream is not scaled.

+It is possible to force non-scaled stream by setting `video.width` constraint to `screen.width` (which is unscaled), but I'd rather check two possible scales than to lose the Retina resolution.

 ## To-Do

 ### Extend the API to accept either a crop region or enable region detection